 BikeWalkKC envisions a region where the majority of residents live in communities with Complete Streets policies – the simple idea that roads should be designed and built to include everyone – pedestrians, cyclists, children, seniors, the disabled, transit riders, and even motorists.

-Today over 1.1 million peple live in the eight metro cities with Complete Streets or Livable Streets policies, covering 56% of the region’s population:
+Today, over 2 million people live in a community with a Complete Streets or Livable Streets policy, covering nearly 63% of the region’s population:

 - Leawood, KS (May, 2011)

 - Johnson County, KS (Unincorporated areas, September 2011)